addyosmani/backbone-fundamentals/index.md

 ###What is Backbone?

-Backbone.js is one of a number of JavaScript frameworks for creating MVC-like web applications.
+As a short reminder, Backbone.js is one of a number of JavaScript frameworks for creating MVC-like web applications.
 On the front-end, it's my architectural framework of choice as it's both mature, relatively lightweight and can be easily tested using third-party toolkits such as Jasmine or QUnit.
 Other MVC frameworks you may be familiar with include Ember.js (SproutCore 2.0), Spine, YUILibrary and JavaScriptMVC.

 Backbone is maintained by a number of contributors, most notably: Jeremy Ashkenas, creator of CoffeeScript, Docco and Underscore.js.
 As Jeremy is a believer in detailed documentation, there's a level of comfort in knowing you're unlikely to run into issues which are either not explained in the official docs or which can't be nailed down with some assistance from the #documentcloud IRC channel.
 I strongly recommend using the latter if you find yourself getting stuck.